Alfresco/alfresco-content-app/docs/extending.md

 See [Registration](#registration) section for more details on how to register your own entries to be re-used at runtime.
 </p>

+Note that custom extensions can also replace any existing component at runtime by a known identifier, besides registering a new one.

 ## Actions